-But if you have the sense that students are ignoring your emails, you might be right.
-More than 50% of students say they don’t always read emails from their institution or academic department, and nearly 40% don’t always read emails from their advisors, according to a 2016 survey from Bowling Green State University.
+If you have the sense that students are ignoring your emails, you might be right.
+More than 50% of students say they don’t always read emails from their institution or academic department, and nearly 40% don’t always read emails from their advisors, according to a survey from Bowling Green State University.

 When students ignore emails, they may not get the course registrations or financial aid they need to graduate on time.
 To help you craft more effective emails that catch students’ attention, we’re revisiting advice that Naomi Nash, the director of student success initiatives at the University of Delaware, shared with student success leaders in a 2017 EAB webconference.

-In 2016, Nash worked with Lindsay Miars, an expert on advising and student success with EAB’s Navigate, to lead about 70 administrators through an email audit.
-As a community, attendees brought in samples of emails they send to students to talk through what was and wasn’t working, Nash explained in the 2017 presentation.
+Nash worked with Lindsay Miars, an expert on advising and student success with EAB’s Navigate, to lead about 70 administrators through an email audit.
+As a community, attendees brought in samples of emails they sent to students to talk through what was and wasn’t working.
 They audited the emails for jargon, subject lines, length, and urgency of the messages.

 After advisors completed the email audit, the university established an Improving Student Communications Working Group (ISCWG) to continue refining their student communications strategy.
 In 2017, the university convened the ISCWG—which was comprised of staff from offices across campus, including the registrar’s office, financial aid, student life, and IT—to identify the timing, origin, and content of every email students receive across a semester.